Original Publish Date: October 28, 2019

 Deciding to divorce or separate from your partner is often not an easy thing to do.
-As hard as the situation can be, you should know that you aren’t the first or the last person going to these circumstances.
+As hard as the situation can be, you should know that you aren’t the first or the last person going through these circumstances.
 Divorce is a decision that requires much thought and consideration.

 There can be many motives for divorce.
 Issues in a marriage that may arise include infidelity, disagreements over finances, lack of communication, unresolved conflict, unrealistic expectations, or lack of intimacy.

 Falling out of love is a common reason for divorce.
 This usually involves more than just two people no longer finding each other attractive.
 The explanation of why a couple may have fallen out of love usually runs more profound than that.

 With today’s hectic lifestyle, everyone is multitasking, juggling work, finances, raising a busy family, and sometimes prioritizing the well-being of a marriage may fall to the bottom of our list of priorities.

 In the first instance, it may be worth considering marriage counseling or couples therapy.
 Sometimes it’s a case of couples not seeing eye to eye on everything from day to day routines, to big decisions.